 - Add ½ cup grass fed butter to a large bowl along with ½ cup maple sugar and with an electric mixer, cream together until light and fluffy.
 Add egg and beat again until well combined, set aside.

-- In a separate measuring cup, combine molasses and 1 cup hot water, stir to combine.
+- In a separate measuring cup, combine molasses and 1 cup hot water, stir to combine until molasses is incorporated into the water.

 - Add ⅓ of the flour mixture to grass fed butter/maple sugar/egg mixture, beating until well combined then add ⅓ of the molasses/water mixture and beat again.
 Repeat with flour mixture & water/molasses (a ⅓ at a time) beating after each addition until all ingredients are well combined.